Courses

 300USD

-18 x 2-hour sessions (3 credit equivalent)
+8 x 2-hour sessions

-This course explores photography from its early beginnings through salt printing, albumen printing, cyanotype, gumoil and gum printing.
-Prticipants will have the hands-on opportunity to work with these vintage techniques in order to produce photographs of their own.
-We will cover the theory and the history behind these processes.
-(Chemistry, films, paper and inks are pay-per-use)
+This course explores photography through the technique developed by John Herschel during the dawn of photography.
+Participants will have the hands-on opportunity to work with this vintage technique in order to produce their own chemistry and later print their photographs in different surfaces.We will cover the theory, history and the practice behind this process.
+(Chemistry, films and paper are pay-per-use)

 LEARNING OUTCOMES:

-1- Understand the use of sensitizers.
+1- Study the history of cyanotypes.

-6- Explore making photographic enlargements in vintage techniques.
+6- Explore making photographic prints in cyanotype.

-18 x 2-hour sessions (3 credit equivalent)
+12 x 2-hour sessions

 LEARNING OUTCOMES:

-18 x 2-hour sessions (3 credit equivalent)
+8 x 2-hour sessions

 LEARNING OUTCOMES: